Achievable logoAchievable logo

 The New York Stock Exchange

 Functioning in some form since 1792, the New York Stock Exchange (NYSE) is the world’s largest stock exchange.
-The NYSE operates as an auction market, where a designated market maker (DMM) (sometimes referred to as the ‘specialist’) facilitates all trading for a stock.
-Similar to how any other auction works, the DMM (auctioneer) matches buyers with sellers but also trades with the public out of their inventory.
-In any given trade, they can operate in an agency or principal transaction.
+The NYSE operates as an auction market, where a designated market maker (DMM) (sometimes referred to as the “specialist”) facilitates trading for a stock.
+Like any auction, the DMM (acting as the auctioneer) matches buyers with sellers.
+The DMM may also trade with the public out of their own inventory.
+In any given trade, the DMM may act in an agency or principal capacity.

 Definitions